 - research on preventing deaths and injuries

-For some Illinois drivers, the eight hour defensive driving course will be required.
-Drivers who need to take this course may have already completed the four hour course, have multuple violations, or have major traffic violations.
-This course includes much of the same curriculum as the four hour course, but requires a test both before and after the program to see how much participants have learned.
+For some Illinois drivers, the eight-hour defensive driving course will be required.
+Drivers who need to take this course may have already completed the four-hour course, have multiple violations, or have major traffic violations.
+This course includes much of the same curriculum as the four-hour course but requires a test both before and after the program to see how much participants have learned.
 Additional curriculum includes:

 - collision avoidance techniques

 - driver attitude

 Defensive Driving for Car Insurance Discounts in Illinois

 Often, drivers in Illinois will take a defensive driving course to avoid earning a conviction on their driving record for traffic violations.
 However, defensive driving courses are open to all drivers interested in improving their safety and driving schools.
 Often, Illinois car insurance providers will offer a safe driver discount on premiums to drivers who voluntarily complete a defensive driving course.

 Your insurance company may provide you with a discount on your insurance premium to voluntarily complete a defensive driving course.
 Typically, this discount is up to 10% and can last for one or more years.
 The defensive driving course offered for insurance discounts is the same as those who have enrolled for traffic violations.
 It is four hours long and can be completed both in-person and online.

 In Illinois, nearly all drivers can receive a discount on auto insurance for completing a defensive driving course.
 Of course, discounts are purely at the discretion of the individual insurance company.
 That means it’s important that you check with your insurance company before enrolling in a defensive driving course to ensure that you’ll be able to benefit from an insurance discount.